abbackend/creak-track/README.md

 ## Description

 This Python script automates the process of running the activity logging tracker.
 It simulates user interactions such as clicking, pressing buttons, and switching tabs, while logging each activity in real-time.
-Designed for seamless task automation, this tool ensures efficient tracking without manual intervention, streamlining workflows for Upwork users.
+Designed for seamless task automation, this tool ensures efficient tracking without manual intervention, streamlining workflows for users.

 For this, I present to you: *creak-track*.